 The crude sensuality of much of popular culture expresses itself not just in entertainment but in eating choices too.
-Our mind and body decay in lockstep like tragic dance partners.
+Our mind and body decay in lockstep like doomed dance partners.
 Our bodies become external markers of internal states, disordered minds made evident, tangible, mental chaos congealed.

 The practice has become so widespread that we no longer think it strange to use what we call “food” as a mood changer, the drug of choice easy to hand in the fridge, no prescription required.
 In the modern world food engineered to tickle our tastes has become the central source of sensuality.

 The convulsions of pleasurizing food are later paid for by less satisfaction in more wholesome fare in a trade-off likely no better in net enjoyment and destructive into the bargain.
 This is typical of human affairs and we see this pattern of equalization of the senses repeat over and over.

 The contradiction of the frantic search for pleasure is its overload coarsens and degrades the very senses it worships.
 Degraded sensibility leads to a shallow less complete experience that in compensation triggers even more compulsion; more becomes less.
 We have traded quality for quantity, a dubious exchange indeed.

-Another contradiction of our eating culture is we prefer to be distracted from it at the moment of consumption through reading, TV, talking or whatever else is at hand.
+A further contradiction of our eating culture is we prefer to be distracted from it at the moment of consumption through reading, TV, conversation or whatever else is at hand.
 It’s another sign that eating is more about diversion from the here and now than real hunger and indeed studies have shown distracted eaters will consume more.
 It’s as if we bought tickets for an expensive concert and then when we got there turned the seats around looking away from the stage.